Volume Indicator: How Pro Stock Market Analysts Use It

 It reported excellent earnings, and because of the recession, people switched from buying bigger ticket items such as Cars and Plasma TVs to staying at home and renting movies.
 Netflix reported a massive increase in new members.

-In the chart, this note shows that the price “Gapped Up.”
+The chart below shows that the price “Gapped Up.”
 What does this mean?
-This means that the stock price in extended-hours trading was so strong that the opening price on the following day was significantly higher than even the high price for the previous day, thus showing a gap in the chart’s price pattern.
+The stock price in extended-hours trading was so strong that the opening price on the following day was significantly higher than even the high price for the previous day, thus showing a gap in the chart’s price pattern.

 Look for spikes in volumes and observe the price trend before and after the spike.